 You can complete modules and learn at your own pace, but have a general guide for how many modules to complete each month.
 We will review some of the module content together during our monthly meetings.

-The second CM2 project is five years long and focuses on Phoenix, AZ, King County, WA, Bay Area (CA), and Jackson, MS. Below we introduce the team for each project.
+Our CM project is three years long and focuses on Phoenix, AZ, King County, WA, Jackson, MS and NYC, NY.
+Below we introduce the team for each project.
 You will be training around the same time and wanted to give the opportunity for you all to connect!

 Project Manager